momentum-mod/docs/content/docs/guide/map_submission/review_checklist.md

 weight: 3
 ---

+This checklist is intended for experienced map porters that already understand general porting concepts.

+For more in-depth information on map porting, please see the [map porting](../map_porting) and [zoning](../map_zoning) guides.

 # Step 1: Review zones

 - [ ] Zone points are placed precisely and well aligned to map geometry